mautic/user-documentation/docs/getting_started/how_to_update_mautic.rst

 The update feature within the Mautic User interface (UI) has been deprecated from Mautic 4.2, but you will be alerted within the UI (see below figure) when a new version of the Mautic is available.

 .. image:: images/gui-update-deprecated.png
-  :width: 400
+  :width: 700
+  :height: 200
   :alt: Screenshot showing deprecated update feature warning

 .. warning::
-    Before starting to upgrade, it is highly recommended to take a backup of your instance.
-If updates are available, you will receive an update notification followed by step-by-step instructions in the CLI to complete the process.
+    Before starting to upgrade, it's highly recommended to take a backup of your instance.
+If updates are available, you will receive an update notification followed by step-by-step instructions in the command-line interface to complete the process.

-Log in via the command line, and change directory to the Mautic directory using the command
+Log in via the command line, and change directory to the Mautic directory using the command:

 ``cd /your/mautic/directory``